x13a/Wasted/README.md

 <img src="https://user-images.githubusercontent.com/53379023/147702625-7aef3d46-b819-40df-86e9-c3de418f2b58.png" width="30%" height="30%">

-You can use [PanicKit](https://guardianproject.info/code/panickit/), Tile or send broadcast message with authentication code.
-On trigger, using
+You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send broadcast message with authentication code.
+On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.

-[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.
+Also you can limit the maximum number of failed password attempts.
+After the limit exceeded device will be wiped.

 ## Example